espressif/idf-extra-components/esp_cli_commands/README.md

 # ESP Commands

-The `esp_commands` component provides a flexible command registration and execution framework for ESP-IDF applications.
+The `esp_cli_commands` component provides a flexible command registration and execution framework for ESP-IDF applications.
 It allows applications to define console-like commands with metadata (help text, hints, glossary entries) and register them dynamically or statically.

 ---